vimalavinisha/angular2-image-popup/README.md

 - `npm install --save hammerjs mousetrap`
 - `npm install --save-dev @types/mousetrap @types/hammerjs`

 From version 5.0.0, **font-awesome isn't a mandatory dependency**.
 You can use all default features without font-awesome.
-However, if you want you can change button icons with font-awesome.
-For more info, check the [OFFICIAL DOCUMENTATION](https://ks89.github.io/angular-modal-gallery-2018.github.io/).
+For more info, check official [documentation website](https://ks89.github.io/angular-modal-gallery-2018.github.io/).

 ## Which version should I use?